mitakil/full-stack-open-pokedex/README.md

 `npm run eslint` to run eslint
 `npm run build` to make a production build
 `npm run start-prod` to run your production build

-Here I write some text to test discord webhook more nonsense and more, and more.
-Now DISORD_WEBHOOK is repository secret not a webhook